 New Tariffs Suspended While China Trade Negotiations Continue

 During an appearance on Fox News Sunday on May 20, Treasury Secretary Steven Mnuchin said that around $150 billion worth of proposed tariffs on Chinese goods pursuant to Section 301 of the Trade Act of 1974 are on hold as the two countries continue trade negotiations to reduce their deficit.

 “We’re putting the trade war on hold, so right now we have agreed to put the tariffs on hold while we try to execute the framework. … We have an agreement with China that they’re going to substantially agree to it.”

 Multiple variables factor into your current freight costs.
 If your costs are rising, that is bad news for your bottom line.
 Every dollar that can be removed from your freight costs translates to an equal improvement in financial – and just as importantly – supply chain performance.

 With a little planning, you can cut your freight costs.
 Freight costs make up a considerable portion of the cost of goods, and any reduction has a direct impact on your bottom line.
 By planning ahead and being proactive, supply chain decision makers can cut these costs.
 Please read further for tips to reduce freight costs.

 Source: National Retail Federation

-Imports at the nation’s major retail container ports are expected to grow a healthy 5.8 percent year-over-year this month but could be threatened in the future if the developing trade war between the United States and China continues to escalate, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports at the nation’s major retail container ports are expected to grow steadily throughout the summer despite the prospect of heavy tariffs on goods from China, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.